fmhy/edit/.github/CONTRIBUTING.md

 Don't post any hacks/exploits that give unfair advantages in multiplayer games.

 **🖥️ Custom Operating Systems**
-We don't recommened people use these.
+We don't recommend  people use these.

 ## Reporting a Site